FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 This is a specification of load classification.

+Any intended load value can be classified, according to any give search goal.

+The algorithm uses (some subsets of) the set of all available trial results from trials measured at given intended load at the end of search.
+All durations are those returned by the measurer.

 The block at the end of this appendix holds pseudocode which computes two values, stored in variables named optimistic and pessimistic.
 The pseudocode happens to be a valid Python code.